 Looking to do something a little different in Beijing?
-Our own Ann Amies recently returned from China and having visited a few times before, she decided to try something new – learning how to prepare authentic Chinese dumplings in a local home and taking a ride up the love elevator in the Olympic Bird’s Nest stadium.
-Here she gives us a glimpse of her day …
+I recently returned from China and having visited a few times before, I decided to try something new – learning how to prepare authentic Chinese dumplings in a local home and taking a ride up the love elevator in the Olympic Bird’s Nest stadium.
+Here, I gives you a glimpse of my day …

 The morning starts with a rickshaw ride through the beautiful hutongs in the middle of the city.
 Winding alleys and traditional houses give us a fascinating insight into how Beijing used to look.
 We disembark our rickshaw and jump on bikes which we cycle to the local market.
 The market is filled with local Beijingers doing their weekly shop, taking advantage of the variety of fruit and vegetables and also the good prices, as the local markets are much cheaper than the big supermarkets.

 Once we’ve bought our ingredients for today’s lunch – we’re making dumplings – we get back on our bikes and cycle back through the hutongs to a local house where we begin our preparations.
 Chopping vegetables and preparing the pastry for our dumplings is quite a skill!
 After lots of laughing mostly from the host’s amusement at my terrible cooking skills – we were tucking in to our spoils.
 Dumplings, Kung Po Chicken and fried potato – delicious!
 Suitably full we say our goodbyes and head to a very different part of the city – the Olympic Park!